marybarker/ThinSincereQuivers/m2_version/list_of_functions.md

 * `isClosedUnderArrows (Q, V)': answers question: for V a subset of the vertices of Q, is V closed under arrows?

+* `isSemistable (Q, sQ)' : answers the question: is sQ a semi-stable subquiver of Q?

 * `isStable (Q, sQ)' : answers the question: is sQ a stable subquiver of Q?

 * `isTight (Q)' : answers question: is the quiver Q tight?
 (Q given in matrix form)